-- Since October 15 all staff, including volunteers, must have received at least one dose of COVID vaccine, unless medically exempt, and must have provided proof of their vaccination status - All customers and all staff must wear facemasks unless legally exempt - All customers and all staff must wear facemasks unless legally exempt - All retail stores must now use the Services Victoria app (QR code) to record all staff and customer details, even if in the shop for less than 15 minutes. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura. dulakovic@victas.uca.org.au - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
+- Since October 15 all staff, including volunteers, must have received at least one dose of COVID vaccine, unless medically exempt, and must have provided proof of their vaccination status - All customers and all staff must wear facemasks unless legally exempt - As with all retail environments, all customers aged over 16 must be able to prove that they are fully vaccinated, or medically exempt, to enter any store other than essential stores (eg supermarkets, pharmacies etc). - All customers and all staff must wear facemasks unless legally exempt - All retail stores must now use the Services Victoria app (QR code) to record all staff and customer details, even if in the shop for less than 15 minutes. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura. dulakovic@victas.uca.org.au - Gloves should be worn when handling cash and any donated goods.

+- Donated goods should be received contactless where possible.
 Donations should be stored in a location where workers won't have contact with them for a period of up to 72 hours.
 All items should be cleaned in line with COVID cleaning practices as soon as practical.
 Hands should be washed regularly whilst, and immediately after, handling any donated items.
 It is also recommended that WARNING signs should be displayed to ensure all staff and volunteers adhere to these precautions. - In line with social distancing requirements, the number of persons in an Op Shop at any one time should be limited, using a rule of one person per 4sqm, including staff and volunteers, and people should remain a distance of 1.5m apart wherever possible.
 It may be helpful to mark this distance on the floor near service counters as a reminder to visitors.